lenniecottrell/100Days-r2/README.md

 #### To Do

-- figure out how to stop multiple authors from adding commas every time the components renders
+- ~~figure out how to stop multiple authors from adding commas every time the components renders~~
-- handle sign out
+- ~~handle sign out~~
+- add a tooltip to explain the goodle books API behavior
 - fix flashing in the sign in button when refreshing
 - fix flashing in MyLibrary when adding a first book to ReadingNow
 - Add sorting to the main search page